Climate Action

 BlueScope Enabling Net Zero

-Our global decarbonisation pathway outlines the steps we plan to take to meet our 2030 GHG targets and net zero 2050 goal.
+Our Port Kembla Steelworks decarbonisation pathway outlines the steps we plan to take to meet our 2030 GHG steelmaking target and net zero 2050 goal, subject to the five key enablers listed above.

 Taking action in Australia